 Stagwell offers the capabilities marketers need in the digital age: Digital Transformation, Performance Media & Data, Consumer Insights & Strategy, Creativity & Communications, and "software as a service" ("SaaS") and "data as a service" ("DaaS") technology tools within the Stagwell Marketing Cloud Group.
 Our global scale allows us to compete for many of the largest marketing contracts available, including multi-regional contracts with annual fees of more than \$10 million.
 Stagwell operates in a highly competitive and fragmented industry, but we believe we have a distinct advantage given our digital composition and its alignment with the broader marketplace.
 Additionally, the Stagwell Marketing Cloud, our proprietary suite of SaaS and DaaS technology solutions, is designed for modern marketers and includes applications across the marketing value chain - research and insights, communications technology, media studios and advanced media platforms (including augmented reality ("AR")).
-Stagwell provides a suite of marketing services that serve marketing Cloud, Stagwell is investing in the frontiers of marketing, with technology products that fuel artificial intelligence ("AI") for content creation, "instant" market research, and for communications professionals and AR experiences for stadium goers and live events.
+Stagwell provides a suite of marketing services that serve marketers' needs as well as self-service technology-driven solutions for in-house marketers.
+Through the Stagwell Marketing Cloud, Stagwell is investing in the frontiers of marketing, with technology products that fuel artificial intelligence ("AI") for content creation, "instant" market research, and for communications professionals and AR experiences for stadium goers and live events.
 This is a key part of the future strategy for the company.